loctn/movieschill/README.md

 - we don't account for word frequency by user vocabulary and conventional english usage; and
 - we don't account for bias in the expression of a movie's meta information (title, actors, etc.) rather than its content.

 Plenty more methodological challenges exist with the chosen approach, but the idea is that with enough data some of the "errors" would diminish.
-The [demo website](http://movieschill.com) represents four passes over each movie where data is available, and shows that even a small sample can produce useful results.
+The [demo website](http://movieschill.com) represents four passes (~100 reviews) over each movie where data is available, and shows that even a small sample can produce useful results.

 Since I also wanted to avoid coming up with my own emotional model, I delegated that to the [Plutchik wheel](https://en.wikipedia.org/wiki/File:Plutchik-wheel.svg).
 The word lists in `scraper/commander/words/` are mapped to each of the Plutchik flower's 24 subpetals and scored by the criteria in `scraper/commander/scorer.js`.
 The recommender client returns a query by closest distance with respect to the 24-dimensional space.